kammitama5/kammitama5.github.io/_posts/2019-01-31-Thursday-January-31st.md

 ## By the second day

-- I ended up hanging out with a plethora of people who knew me by name, we took a group photo, I was incredibly inspired to no longer be a programmer and just focus on Tropical Geometry instead.
+- I ended up hanging out with a plethora of people who knew me by name.
+   We took a group photo.
+I was incredibly inspired to no longer be a programmer and just focus on Tropical Geometry instead.
 Could I pursue Tropical Geometric Programming Languages Research, I wondered?

 <img src="/images/msrismall/m6.png" width="500">